Skincare Routine for Rough and Bumpy Skin

 Remember, it's important to be consistent with your skincare routine to see results.
 Give your skin time to adjust to new products, and be patient as you work to improve its texture and appearance.

-What are skin bumps
+What are Skin Bumps

 Skin bumps are raised areas on the skin that can vary in size, shape, and color.
 They can be caused by a wide range of factors, including infections, allergies, injuries, or other underlying medical conditions.
 Some common types of skin bumps include: